Roman-Supernova-PIT/snpit_utils/docs/installation.rst

 .. code-block:: console

-    $ pip install roman_snpit_utils
+    $ pip install snpit_utils

-This is the preferred method to install roman_snpit_utils, as it will always install the most recent stable release.
+This is the preferred method to install snpit_utils, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.